Vipin-Kamaraju/LearnCpp/README.md

 - Verify if there are any memory leaks using Visual leak detector

 ### Checklist for Advanced Tasks / TODO
-- Use a Gitwork flow
+- Use a Git work-flow
 - Use Git actions
 - Generate build artifacts